raymondkhoaho/InstaPet/README.md

 * User can view list of animal profiles of community
 * User can view photos of a selected animal profile
 * User can sign up for an account
+* User can login to their account
+* User can sign out of their account

 ## Upcoming Features :book: